Glitch-is/InnaCalendar/README.md

 ```

 ##Usage
-Extract your schedule from Inna so you're left with the JSON data and place it into 'Schedule.json', make sure it's in the same directory you're running the script from.
 ###Run the Script
 ```
 python3 InnaCalendar.py
 ```
+Enter your Username and Password for Inna.

 ###Output
-You will be left with an iCalendar file 'Calendar.ics'
+You will be left with an iCalendar file 'Calendar.ics' in the directory you ran the script

 ###Import
 Now that you have your iCalendar file you can import into any iCalendar compatible application such as Google Calendar.